 Where the medical info comes from

 We use a combination of algorithms and medical professionals to create this medical information.
 First, our algorithms find and analyze health-related information from high-quality sites across the web.
-Then, teams of doctors carefully review and refine the information and licensed medical illustrators create the visuals.See where we found the medical information
+Then, teams of doctors carefully review and refine the information and licensed medical illustrators create the visuals.Additional sources

 Below is a list of some of the places that we found the medical information.